jayanth-1/scala-programming/ScalaExample/Readme.md

 Objects

 Objects are like classes in java.
 There is only one single instance.
 It is not possible to create instances of objects.
 We can access fields or methods by object name.

-Sbt(Scala build tools)

-It compiles and run scala code.

 Evaluation Strategies
 Call by value